Goals of this Guide, and How to Use It

 - Tab 1: Goals of this Guide and How to Use It.

-- Tab 2: Background and Context provides an introduction and sets the context regarding the origins and traditional purposes for setting conditions.
+- Tab 2: Background and Context provides an introduction and sets the context regarding the origins and traditional purposes for assessing offender risk and need factors.

-- Tab 3: Understanding the Evidence and Its Implications for Setting Parole Conditions provides a brief overview of the empirical research on effective correctional practices and the setting of parole conditions to enhance community safety and reduce offender risk.
-It also addresses some of the challenges of implementing evidence-based condition setting practices.
+- Tab 3: Understanding the Evidence and Its Implications for Using Risk and Needs Assessment Tools provides a brief overview of the empirical research on assessment to predict likelihood of recidivism and identify targets for behavior change.
+It also addresses some of the challenges of implementing practices based on empirically-based risk and needs assessments.

-- Tab 4: Moving Toward Implementing Practice Improvements and Performance Measurement details seven steps, highlighted in a graphic "roadmap," that Boards can take to develop and implement change strategies to improve current condition setting policies and practices.
-The steps include a set of questions that, if answered accurately, will give Boards a snapshot of key aspects of their condition setting practices.
-This section also provides examples of conditions – standard and special – that other Boards have elected to adopt.
-The section includes a sample action plan format and tools to guide parole Boards through a process of revisiting/updating the goals they hope to accomplish, and defining/implementing changes they conclude and agree must be made in policy and/or practice , and closes with a plan to measure performance and offers considerations for defining and measuring progress toward success, and using measurement feedback to continue strengthening practice going forward.
+- Tab 4: Moving Toward Implementing Practice Improvements and Performance Measurement details seven steps, highlighted in a graphic "roadmap," that boards can take to develop and implement change strategies to improve current policies and practices regarding the use of assessment information.
+The steps include a set of questions that, if answered accurately, will provide a snapshot of key aspects of these practices.
+This section also provides examples of policies regarding use of assessment information that other boards have elected to adopt.
+The section includes a sample action plan format and tools to guide parole boards through a process of revisiting/updating the goals they hope to accomplish, and defining/implementing changes they conclude and agree must be made in policy and/or practice, and closes with a plan to measure performance and offers considerations for defining and measuring progress toward success, and using measurement feedback to continue strengthening practice going forward.

-- Tab 5: References/Endnotes provides documentation of the literature and research upon which this Action Guide is based.
+- Tab 5: References/Endnotes provide documentation of the literature and research upon which this Action Guide is based.

 - Tab 6: Links lists helpful resources used by the NPRC in assembling this Action Guide and which are recommended for those wanting to supplement their knowledge on this topic.
 The listings in this tab provide direct links to web-based resources.

-1 The complete Action Guide Series will include: Use of Sound, Actuarial Assessments of Risk and Needs; Use of Evidence-based Decisionmaking Tools, Policies and Guidelines; Paroling Authorities: The Importance of Developing Meaningful Partnerships; Parole Boards as Critical Stakeholders in Targeting Resources to Enhance Community Safety; Release Considerations with Low Risk Offenders; The Parole Interview as an Opportunity to Enhance Motivation to Change; A Strategic Approach to Setting Parole Conditions; and A Strategic Approach to Responding to Parole Violations.
+1 Use of Valid Actuarial Assessments of Risk and Needs; Development and Use of Evidence-Based Decisionmaking Tools, Policies and Guidelines; Strategies for Maintaining Meaningful Partnerships to Support Sound Decisionmaking, Seamless Transition of Offenders from Prison to the Community, and Assuring the Availability and Targeting of Effective Programs; Release Considerations with Low Risk Offenders; The Parole Interview as an Opportunity to Enhance Motivation to Change; A Strategic Approach to Setting Parole Conditions; A Strategic Approach to Responding to Parole Violations; and An Action Guide for Strengthening Operations: Individual Decisionmaking and Policy Development.

 This project was supported by Grant No. 2010-DJ-BX-K140 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, the Office for Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.